encounterplus/encounterplus/docs/special-thanks.md

 For sample assets and battle maps. <a href="https://www.2minutetabletop.com">Website</a>

+### Neutral Party

+For battle maps located in tutorials and the app store preview. <a href="https://www.patreon.com/neutralparty">Patreon</a>

 ### eViLe-eAgLe

-For battle map images located in the app store preview. <a href="https://www.deviantart.com/evile-eagle">DeviantArt</a>
+For battle map located in the app store preview. <a href="https://www.deviantart.com/evile-eagle">DeviantArt</a>

 ### Elven Tower Cartography